justmadethiscalculator/SharkLibrary/doc/UserGuide.md

 1. Click the **Download** button next to a book you want to download.
 2. You will be redirected to the download page (`download.php`).
 3. Follow the instructions to download the PDF file to your device.

-## About Page

-- Visit the **About** page to learn more about the SharkLibrary project, its goals, and contributors.

 ## Navigation Tips